Zaneham/Minuteman-computer-emulator/README.md

 Not that the original engineers bothered with such things.
 It was 1962.
 Copyright was for books.

+## Related Projects

+If building an emulator for nuclear missile guidance computers has left you wanting more vintage military computing, might we suggest:

+- **[JOVIAL J73 LSP](https://github.com/Zaneham/jovial-lsp)** - Language server for the programming language that flies F-15s, B-52s, and AWACS.
+Same era as the D17B, considerably less plutonium.

+- **[CMS-2 LSP](https://github.com/Zaneham/cms2-lsp)** - Language server for the US Navy's tactical language.
+Powers Aegis cruisers, which are meant to intercept things the Minuteman might be sending at them.
+Full circle.

+- **[CORAL 66 LSP](https://github.com/Zaneham/coral66-lsp)** - The British Ministry of Defence's real-time language.
+Developed at the Royal Radar Establishment whilst, one imagines, maintaining a stiff upper lip about the whole nuclear deterrence situation.
+Powers Tornado aircraft.
+Features Crown Copyright.

+- **[HAL/S LSP](https://github.com/Zaneham/hals-lsp)** - NASA's Space Shuttle language.
+For when you want to go to space in a more peaceful, reusable manner.
+Comes back down gently.
+Usually.

 ## See Also

 - [Hackaday: The Computers of Voyager](https://hackaday.com/2024/05/13/the-computers-of-voyager/) - Similar vintage, better PR